 Over the years tonnes of gold have been mined.
-Researchers, journalists, investors, and gold bullion dealers have been continuously tracking the estimated total amount of overground gold all over the world.
+Researchers, journalists, and gold bullion dealers have been continuously tracking the estimated total amount of overground gold all over the world.
 Thus, the question still remains, where is it all stored?
 You’ve probably guessed it by now, so yes, the short straight answer to that question is “central banks” (but more on that later).
 But more importantly, before asking where, we should be asking how much gold there is to store?

 The "68-foot cube" theory

-This theory is often credited to no other than investor Warren Buffet.
-Known for discussing the pros and cons of gold investments, Buffett argues that the total amount of mined gold could be moulded into a 68-foot cube.
-Obviously, this created a buzz in the gold investment community of whether Buffett is right or not.
+This theory is often credited to no other than Warren Buffet.
+Known for discussing the pros and cons of gold purchasing, Buffett argues that the total amount of mined gold could be moulded into a 68-foot cube.
+Obviously, this created a buzz in the gold community of whether Buffett is right or not.
 We for sure can’t confirm his allegations but while doing our research, we were not surprised to find that there is more gold than commonly reported.

 Nevertheless, let’s take a look at other calculation data.
 Thomson Reuters provided research that claims there are 171,300 tonnes in circulation.
 And if this number isn’t impressive, that’s fine, because the Golf Standard Institute has a bigger estimate.
 According to them, the market has more than approximately 2.5 million tonnes of gold.

 Now for the most important source, The World Gold Council estimated in 2019 that all the gold ever mined, totalled 190,040 metric tons which account for $7.5 trillion.
 So we’ll never know precisely how much gold there is, but the answer will remain A LOT.

 Central Banks and Gold

 Unlike foreign currencies, equities, or debt securities, gold’s value is not affected by economic crises.
 Thus, the precious metal is an essential part of many national central bank reserves which helps a country’s monetary supply to expand.